roadtocode4u/icp-2.0/Lecture-12/Lecture-12.md

 # Lecture-12 CSS Properties and Cards
 ## Text-align property
-The text-align property specifies the horizontal alignment of text in an element.
+The text-align property displays the text in value applied like left, right, center, etc. Remember, it will only work with text like, paragraphs, <a> tag, text, etc.
 ### Property Values
 1. left
 2. right